anthonyjdella/personal-website/anthonyjdella/content/blog/building-this-site.md

 postImage: images/allpost/keyboard.jpg
 tags: ["build"]
 ---

+### TLDR: These are the commands I use to build this website.

 This is for my reference, so I remember how to make changes to this site without any hiccups.